AlexiaChen/awesome-stars/README.md

 - [beakerbrowser/beaker](https://github.com/beakerbrowser/beaker) – An experimental peer-to-peer Web browser
 - [ziahamza/webui-aria2](https://github.com/ziahamza/webui-aria2) – The aim for this project is to create the worlds best and hottest interface to interact with aria2.
 Very simple to use, just download and open index.html in any web browser.
 - [resume/resume.github.com](https://github.com/resume/resume.github.com) – Resumes generated using the GitHub informations
-- [appium/appium](https://github.com/appium/appium) – :iphone: Automation for iOS, Android, and Windows Apps.
+- [appium/appium](https://github.com/appium/appium) – Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
 - [GoogleChromeLabs/ndb](https://github.com/GoogleChromeLabs/ndb) – ndb is an improved debugging experience for Node.js, enabled by Chrome DevTools
 - [feathericons/feather](https://github.com/feathericons/feather) – Simply beautiful open source icons
 - [phobal/ivideo](https://github.com/phobal/ivideo) – 一个可以观看国内主流视频平台所有视频的客户端（Mac、Windows、Linux） A client that can watch video of domestic(China) mainstream video platform